erroronline1/caro/readme.md

 * verify osx [safari compatibility](#safaris-special-needs), ios compatibility
 * complete vendor templates
 * provide text recommendation templates
-* review submission of chunks, maybe filter in advance which are necessary according to requested template
 * more document templates
 * risk templates
 * review database column types use more of NULL